Nonparametric Estimation of Functional Dynamic Factor Model: Methodology

-In practice, the number of eigenfunctions of $\hat{\Lambda}$ with nonzero eigenvalues is not exactly the number of factors $K$, since the zero-eigenvalues of $\Lambda$ are unlikely to be zero exactly.
+As mentioned above, we have that $K$ is the number of nonzero eigenvalues of $\Lambda$.
+In practice, the number of eigenfunctions of $\widehat{\Lambda}$ with nonzero eigenvalues is not exactly $K$, since the zero-eigenvalues of $\widehat{\Lambda}$ are unlikely to be zero exactly.
 Here, we estimate the number of factors similarly as in \cite{LamEtAl2012}, using a ratio-based estimator.
-Explicitly, we define $\hat{K}$ as
+Explicitly, we define $\widehat{K}$ as

 where $k_{0}$ should be large enough that $K<k_{0}$.
-The estimator $\hat{K}$ is similar to the eyeball test.
-Although we do not study the theoretical properties of $\hat{K}$, we conclude that $\hat{K}$ is a consistent estimator based on our simulation study.
+Although we do not study the theoretical properties of $\widehat{K}$, thorough empirical investigations suggest it works well in practice.

-An alternative estimator for $K$ is the scree plot criteria.
-We can define $\hat{K}$ as the minimum eigenvalue among the $k_{0}$ eigenvalues.
-Specifically,